 - Search by Lot/ Plan – enter the Lot, Plan Type, and Plan Number to generate a list of any associated title references.

 - Search by Owner Name – use a wildcard ‘%’ when searching for an exact company name or surname.
 This will generate a list of title references with owner names

-- Search by Previous Title – Searching for a cancelled title will produce a free list of new title references for that parcel for land
+- Search by the Previous Title – Searching for a canceled title will produce a free list of new title references for that parcel for land

 - Search by Plan – enter the Plan Type and Plan Number for a free list of all titles associated with the plan entered.

-How much will a NSW Title search cost?
+How much will an NSW Title search cost?

 What information can I acquire from a Land Title Search in NSW?

 By conducting a title search, you can gain the following information:

 - Easements, Encumbrances and Interests (registered)

 - Estate and Land description, ownership type etc.